 - Formation of a new rounded fairing under the fuselage

-- Rounding and profiling the new part of the rear fuselage under the engine
+- Rounding and re-profiling of the rear fuselage part under the engine

-- Remake rounded fitting the tail boom of the Fin
+- Rounded reconstruction of the connection to the tail boom of the vertical plane

-- Creation of new fairing rounded tail wheel
+- Realization of a new fairing rounded tail wheel

-- Replacing old drum brakes with new disc brakes and replacement 3 tires
+- Replacement of old drum brakes with new mountain bike disc brakes

-- New dashboard in carbon, with sun protection and new support for the radio
+- New carbon dashboard with sun protection and new radio mount

 - Cowling for the engine and new electric start, now with LiFePO4 battery

-With these improvements the speed is around 100 Km /h with the Rotax engine 447 to 4800 rpm.
+With these improvements the speed is 100 Km/h with Rotax 447 engine at 4800 rpm.